 Sometimes record labels, mostly smaller, independent labels, also used test pressings to presell the release to retailers by physically bringing them into the shops .
 Some have also been used for regular radio or press promotion, such as some copies of Love Buzz and Oh, The Guilt.
 In both these cases they may come with press releases or other printed information, or come in generic record label or distributor sleeves.

-As test pressings are the very first records to be made with brand new stampers, you would perhaps think that they are the best sounding records possible of that release.
+As test pressings are the very first records to be made with brand new stampers, it would perhaps be reasonable to think that they are the best sounding records possible of that release.
 This may not always be the case, as they may contain test pressing noise which is caused by noise artefacts on new stampers.
 The first 20-50 copies from a pair of stampers during a retail press run are often discarded because it takes that many copies to get rid of the noise artefacts.
 How this is practiced by the various pressing plants probably varies a lot.

 Retail copies with odd colors may exist if the record label hoped for a particular effect.
 If the result was unsatisfactory, they may have decided not to release it.
 It is unlikely that any small indy label would do that, because they would have to absorb the cost of the manufacture.
 Major labels apparently do this often.

-Another possibility for odd colors is that a pressing plant keeps a variety of colored and mixed-colored vinyl samples that they can show to customers who are interested in having a colored vinyl or picture disc pressing made.
+Another possibility for the existence of odd colors is that a pressing plant keeps a variety of colored and mixed-colored vinyl samples that they can show to customers who are interested in having a colored vinyl or picture disc pressing made.
 The pressing plants will invariably use random stampers and labels to make these samples, basically whatever was lying around when they had some spare time and an empty hopper.

 CD test pressings aren't strictly necessary.
 A person reported that nobody had asked for a CD test pressing during all of his 15 years working in CD replication.
 The stampers can be tested on a signal analysis machine, which performs data verification system (DVS) tests and signal verification tests.
 The DVS tests compare the data to the image ready master bit for bit, and the signal verification tests check that the playback parameters are whithin specification.
 The same tests are also performed on the pressed discs sampled at various times during the pressing process, especially with long press runs.
 The tests are digital and fast, so nobody will have to listen to the discs to approve them.
 As such, while the first disc pressed is most likely tested, it is not an advance, dedicated test pressing (unless requested by the record label which rarely happens), but pressed as a part of the retail pressing.